America's SBDC Community

 • Keeping their Board Liaison updated on activities.

-Associate State Director Work Group
+The Associate State Director Work Group advises the Board through the Group’s elected Board representative.

 Interest Sections

 America’s SBDC Interest Sections are designed for individuals interested in a specific topic.
-Interest Sections are organized and self-managed by network personnel who compile and share information, tools, and best practices.
+They are organized and self-managed by network personnel who compile and share information, tools, and best practices.
 Interest Sections may be added or deleted at the discretion of the Board of Directors based on national initiatives or suggestions from the membership.

 Chairs are responsible for:

-– Scheduling meetings at least twice annually.
+• Scheduling meetings at least twice annually.

-– Providing written notice of interest section meetings to the membership (in the designated Google spreadsheet).
+• Providing written notice of interest section meetings to the membership (in the designated Google spreadsheet).

-– Communicating with interest section members (encouraged to use a method such as Mobilize).
+• Communicating with interest section members (encouraged to use a method such as Mobilize).

-– Stay in active communication with the group Board Liaison.
+• Staying in active communication with the group Board Liaison.

-– Provide an updated list of group members to the Association (in the designated Google spreadsheet).
+• Providing an updated list of group members to the Association (in the designated Google spreadsheet).

-– Coordinating as appropriate with America’s SBDC staff.
+• Coordinating as appropriate with America’s SBDC staff.

-– Providing Interest Section reports during the bi-annual (Spring and Fall) Membership Meetings or as requested.
+• Providing Interest Section reports during the bi-annual (Spring and Fall) Membership Meetings or as requested.

-Interest Section Chairs or Co-Chairs are usually volunteers solicited by Board Members or State Directors and must have the concurrence of their SBDC Network Director to serve.
-As appropriate and necessary, Interest Sections will provide recommendations to the America’s SBDC Board.
-While there are no term limits of Interest Sections Chairs or Members, it is suggested that the Board of Directors annually review and work with Interest Sections to ensure opportunities for broad participation across the national network and leadership development opportunities.
-Co-chairs are suggested as a way to maintain continuity while also allowing for growth of new leadership.
+• While there are no formal term limits for Interest Section Chairs or Members, it is suggested that the Board of Directors annually review and work with Interest Sections to ensure opportunities for broad participation across the national network and leadership development opportunities.

 Regional Leadership Groups